 This online course does not include the classroom exercises that are part of the in-person version of this course.
-A separate “Skills” program that provides the exercises will be offered at a future date with a separate cost (yet to be determined).
+A separate “Skills” program that provides the exercises will be offered quarterly at a charge of $25.00 (effective January 1, 2022).
 You are not required to take that course, although your core knowledge of Assisting Individuals in Crisis is incomplete until you have participated in the interactive classroom exercises.
 The information regarding the date of the skills program, which is scheduled quarterly, will be given to you at the completion of this online course.

 NOTE: This course can’t be used towards the Certificate of Specialized Training Program or towards the Approved Instructor Candidate Program requirements until the classroom exercises have been completed.